SoftBank's Son says Sprint can grow on its own but merger door still open

 ($1 = 114.2700 yen)

-Reporting by Sam Nussey, writing by Ritsuko Ando; Editing by Muralikumar Anantharaman
+Reporting by Sam Nussey; Writing by Ritsuko Ando; Editing by Muralikumar Anantharaman and Mark Potter